 F1-Score

-The F1-score (also known as the F-measure) is a single-number performance metric that provides a balanced summary of a classification model’s success by combining precision and recall.
-It is especially valuable for evaluating models on imbalanced datasets where accuracy can be highly misleading.
+The F1-score (also known as the F-measure) is a single-number performance metric that provides a balanced summary of a Classification model's success by combining Precision and recall.

 1. Calculation and Formula

-The F1-score is defined as the harmonic mean of precision and recall.
+The F1-score is defined as the harmonic mean of Precision and recall.

 Pasted image 20260319194123.png